 The field graphic can be drilled down further to show the hourly completes on a specified day.
 This can be done by clicking anywhere on a point in the graph.
 To return to the daily breakdown, click "Zoom Out."

-Below is an explanation of how each statistic is calculated in the field report.
+Below is an explanation of how each statistic is calculated in the Response Summary.
 The statistics are modifiable, and can be set to show your preferred statistics by default.

 |Click-Through||Respondents who opened the first page of the survey.
 Click on the number to open the partial data in tab-delimited form in a new browser window.
 To learn more, click here.|